 Since the new window opening in the new tub surround would be too high up on the wall to conveniently use for shelf storage, the clients also got a nice wide inset niche framed out below the window for storing soaps and shampoos and whatnot.
 Here’s how the project looked once the carpentry was finished and ready for tub/backerboard install:

 The minimum code compliance for a tile tub surround install is just a vapor barrier (sheet of plastic) and concrete backerboard.
-But if you want to ensure a nice dry showering experience that’ll last a lifetime, spend just $60 or so more for RedGard or similar paint-on waterproofing:
+But if you want to ensure a nice dry showering experience that’ll last a lifetime, spend an extra $100 for RedGard or similar paint-on waterproofing: